maxwellspyk/maxwellspyk/README.md

-I make websites and train machines to predict stuff.
+I make Apps and train machines to predict stuff.